Skip advert

 Advertisement

 The Ariya is great to drive for a mid-size SUV, while decent practicality, refinement and a premium cabin add further appeal.
-Pricing is competitive compared to its close EV rivals, although its overall efficiency lags ever so slightly behind the best in class – which is a shame considering the healthy battery capacity the Ariya has.
+Pricing is competitive compared to its close EV rivals, although its overall efficiency lags behind the best in class – which is a shame considering the healthy battery capacity the Ariya has.
 That aside, the Nissan Ariya is a fantastic choice that we can wholeheartedly recommend.

-About the Nissan Ariya
+How much does the Nissan Ariya cost?

 Advertisement - Article continues below